What to Sing and When?

 Communion chant

-Devotional hymns are loosely included within above #4, albeit they have only been in use a very short time.
-The Low Mass practice has only been in the U.S. from approximately 1930s – present.
+Devotional hymns are loosely included within #4 above, albeit they have only been in use a very short time.
+The Low Mass practice has only been in the U.S. from approximately 1930s to the present.

-One must keep in mind that devotional hymns should not REPLACE the scriptural prayers intended for use…the proper prayers for each and every Mass: “Rorate, Laetare, Requiem, and Gaudete Sundays” are in fact the first word of the Introit and Mass prayers!
+One must keep in mind that devotional hymns should not replace the scriptural prayers intended for use: that is, the proper prayers for each and every Mass: “Rorate, Laetare, and Gaudete” Sundays and the “Requiem” are in fact named for the first word of the Introit and Mass prayers!